Make-School-Courses/ARCHIVE-CS-1-Programming-Fundamentals/README.md

 Coding Bat: A great place to practice programming by completing challenges in python.

 Think Like a Computer Scientist:  A free, online text book in python that takes students from "Hello World" all the way to data structures and algorithms.
-Students will occasionally be assigned readings from this textbook before class.
+Students may occasionally be assigned readings from this textbook before class.

 Atom: A free, open-source text editor from Github.
 Although this is the recommended text editor for the course, students are free to use any text editor they feel comfortable with.